VD-15/CS2010_Groop3/cpp-guide.md

 ### Inheritance

 C++ does inheritance weird.
-For a start, it has multiple inheritance, where an object can inherit from multiple classes at once and second all classes it inherits from are treated as member variables that need to be initialized seperately using an initializer list, as oppose to a super constructor:
+For a start, it has multiple inheritance, where an object can inherit from multiple classes at once and second all classes it inherits from are treated as member variables that need to be initialized seperately using an initializer list, as oppose to a super constructor.

+Furthermore, an class can inherit from another either publicly, protected or privately.
+This is a bit weird to wrap your head around, but if inherited classes are treated as members of the derrived class, then the members of that base class will have that visibility to anything viewing the derrived class.
+For example, inheriting privately will ensure that only the derrived class will have access to any inherited members.
+Protected means only the derrived class and any class derrived from it will have access to the inherited members and public means any class can access the inherited members of the derrived class.
+When in doubt, inherit publicly.

 ```cpp
 //Base1.h